mindadeepam/deep-learning/awesome-papers/clip.md

 ## Idea:

 At the core of clip's approach is the idea of learning perception from supervision contained in natural language.
-This also will enable leveraging larger datasets as image-text pairs can be scraped from the web instead of using limiting supervision of a few thousand labels of classification datasets(Imagenet)

-If we somehow learn to connect image to the text that comes along with it, we wouldnt be bound by the labels, and we can learn very good representations of images.
-If we have such a model, we can use the model representations to finetune it to other tasks.
-We can use zero-shot imagenet accuracy as a proxy to compare the representations we get using different pretraining approaches.
+Learning from natural language has several potential strengths over other training methods.
+It’s much easier to scale natural language supervision compared to standard crowd-sourced labeling for image classification since it does not require annotations to be in a classic “machine learning compatible format” such as the canonical 1-of-N majority vote “gold label”.
+Instead, methods which work on natural language can learn passively from the supervision contained in the vast amount of text on the internet.
+Learning from natural language also has an important advantage over most unsupervised or self-supervised learning approaches in that it doesn’t “just” learn a representation but also connects that representation to language which enables flexible zero-shot transfer.

+The authors demonstrate that the simple pre-training task of predicting which caption goes with which image is an efficient and scalable way to learn SOTA image representations from scratch on a dataset of 400 million (image, text) pairs collected from the internet.
+After pre-training, natural language is used to reference learned visual concepts (or describe new ones) enabling zero-shot transfer of the model to downstream tasks.

 <br>